220207-java-enterprise/assignments/coding-projects/README.md

 **Rectangle Class**

 <p>Define a Rectangle class with three variables: name, length and width.
 You may declare
-them to be of type int.
+them to be of type string and int.
 Also include the following in your class:</p>

 * Constructor with three arguments to set the name, length and width of the rectangle object.
-* Get methods for the length and the width.
+* Get methods for the name, length and the width.
 * Get area and get perimeter functions.

 **Comparator class for comparing rectangles by area**